Predicting effects of the Common Agricultural Policy on farmland birds

 The project focuses on birds as a measure of biodiversity.
 Although they constitute only a small part of all biodiversity in farmland, there are good reasons to use them as indicators.
 They are at the top of the food chain and hence, changes in the abundance of birds likely reflect changes occurring at lower levels if the chain.
-There also exist a well-developed monitoring program with associated indicators of population dynamics at both national and supranational scales (Gregory et al., 2005) and the association between populations trends of farmland birds and changes in agricultural environments are well established in the literature (Donald et al., 2006; Wretenberg et al., 2010).
+There also exist a well-developed monitoring program with associated indicators of population dynamics at both national and supranational scales (Gregory and others, 2005) and the association between populations trends of farmland birds and changes in agricultural environments are well established in the literature (Donald and others, 2006; Wretenberg and others, 2010).
 They are also highly relevant for this project since an indicator of population trends among 36 farmland bird species (the European Farmland Bird Index, EFBI) has been adopted as a Structural and Sustainable Development Indicator by the EU (Butler et al., 2010).

 We work in close collaboration with the Swedish Board of Agriculture from which spatially explicit data on landuse in farmland is available in the form of an Integrated Administration and Control System (IACS) database.
 Apart from own bird surveys we also utilise bird monitoring data from the Swedish Bird Survey.
 Agent-based modelling of the step from policy measures within CAP via farmers’ production decisions to changes in landuse is performed using the Agricultural Policy Simulator (AgriPoliS) in which the behaviours of farmer character types (agents) are predicted through algorithms of simulated interactions with a number of other entities including spatial (landscapes), technological (machinery and farming practices), and politic and economic environments (markets, policies) under the objective to maximize farmer income.
 Predictions from AgriPoliS are coupled to the IACS to make spatially explicit predictions for future landuse.